 Gross billings is a non-GAAP financial measure that represents the gross amount billed to customers on behalf of its clients (models and talent) for services performed.
-Gross billings increased 18% for the year ended December 31, 2022, when compared to the year ended December 31, 2021, primarily due to increased bookings as the cities where Wilhelmina operates reopened and business activity increased as COVID-19 pandemic restrictions were moderated or rescinded.
-See pages 14 to 15 for more information regarding non-GAAP financial measures.
+Gross billings decreased 1.1% for the year ended December 31, 2023, when compared to the year ended December 31, 2022, primarily due to decreased Aperture division bookings.
+See page 14 for more information regarding non-GAAP financial measures.